allsway/update-locations-for-reserves/README.md

 * BARCODE
 * 7 SAVE ITEM

+####get_save_items.sql
+For Sierra campuses, this query can be used instead of Create Lists to extract the item BARCODE and SAVE ITEM fields.

 ####config.txt
 A configuration file that stores your API key, base API URL and yout location mapping file.
 ```